NADP Knowledge Center

 Director of Research & Information, NADP

-Jerry brings over 20 years of experience in market research, strategy and analysis to his role at NADP.
+Jerry brings more than 20 years of experience in market research, strategy and analysis to his role at NADP.
 Prior to joining NADP in 2004, Jerry worked in market research and advertising in healthcare, financial services and electric utility industries.
 Jerry earned his BA in Political Science from Louisiana State University and his MBA from Tulane University.

 Assistant Vice President Group & Worksite Marketing – Thought Leadership Guardian Life Insurance Company of America